 One of the more common policy opportunities here at the BBA involves the solicitation of Steering Committee comments on proposed amendments to court rules.
 As part of this process, we send an email to the Section Co-Chairs, notifying them of an opportunity to comment, and if the proposed amendments do relate to their practice area, the Co-Chairs forward them along to the full Steering Committee for more in-depth review and potentially a discussion at their next meeting.
 When a Steering Committee has an invitation to comment on their agenda, I, or Mike Avitzur, the Director of Government Relations, will attend, take notes, answer any questions, and assist in the development of comments should the Steering Committee have them.
 Then, the comments are reviewed by BBA leadership and submitted by the BBA on behalf of the relevant Steering Committee(s).

 We love facilitating the opportunity for Sections to weigh in from their particular, expert perspectives on important changes that may impact their practice area.
-This also provides the courts with an opportunity to hear directly from practitioners that will be affected by the proposed amendments.
-And the courts have a history of carefully considering the submissions and even adjusting the final versions of the rules as a result of the concerns and feedback raised in the Section comments.
+This also provides the courts with an opportunity to hear directly from practitioners that will be impacted by the proposed amendments.
+And the courts have a history of carefully considering the submissions and often adjusting the final versions of the rules as a result of the concerns and feedback raised in the Section comments.

 For more reading on the Comment process and the impact of these submissions, be sure to check out: